xenova/transformers.js/docs/source/tutorials/vanilla-js.md

 In this tutorial, you’ll build a simple JavaScript application that detects objects in images using Transformers.js.
 The app requires no server, external libraries, or build tools... all you need is a code editor and a browser!

 Here's how it works: the user uploads an image to the browser via the “Upload image” button.
-The app then downloads an AI model, runs the image through it, and finally displays an overview of where the different objects are located, like this:
+The app then downloads an object detection model, runs the image through it, and finally displays an overview of where the different objects are located, like this:

 ![Demo](https://huggingface.co/datasets/Xenova/transformers.js-docs/resolve/main/js-detection-interence-zebra.png)